Deep tissue massage, what is it, what can it help and what to expect from treatment?

-Cupping-during this treatment a heated cup is placed on your body and a vacuum is created which in effect sucks up your skin.
+During this treatment a heated cup is placed on your body and a vacuum is created which in effect sucks up your skin.
 The concept of this is that it brings blood flow to the skin.
 It can produce raised, red cup-shaped wheals on the skin, which you may have witnessed on certain celebrities, but these do tend to disappear, although they can look alarming at first.

-Trigger point therapy-trigger points are hypersensitive spots, often felt as nodules in the muscles.
+Trigger points are hypersensitive spots, often felt as nodules in the muscles.
 These points can be a source of both localised and referred pain, so working to release them can ease pain and tension.
 This is often done using a combination of pressure point work and stretching.

-Myofascial release– the fascia is a tough tissue which surrounds every muscle, bone, organ, nerve and blood vessel in your body.
+The fascia is a tough tissue which surrounds every muscle, bone, organ, nerve and blood vessel in your body.
 This technique stretches the fascia with the aim to release tension within it.
 This is sometimes referred to as connective tissue massage.

 What is deep tissue massage often used for?

 In clinic most people tend to seek deep tissue massage for help with relaxing muscles, sports related injuries, chronic conditions and knotty muscles.
 It is often recommended by the osteopaths as a maintenance treatment inbetween osteopathic sessions.

 What to expect

 Your therapist will take a detailed history from you and will discuss the reasons for your visit.
 They will then discuss with you about the massage they think will suit you best and how it will be performed.
 They may give you exercises or advice post treatment, if they feel they would benefit your condition.

 It is a good idea to not consume a heavy meal or any alcohol before or after treatment.
 It would also be of greater benefit to have time to relax post treatment too.